Tennessee Water Quality at a Glance

 PFAS “Forever Chemicals”

-Source: Industrial manufacturing, firefighting foam use at military installations like Holston Army Ammunition Depot, consumer products including non-stick cookware and stain-resistant textiles
+Source: Industrial manufacturing, firefighting foam (AFFF) at military installations including the Holston Army Ammunition Depot and DoD sites statewide, consumer products, and PFAS-contaminated sewage sludge spread on Tennessee farmland

-Source: Land application of Class B sewage sludge from wastewater treatment plants spread on farmland throughout Tennessee, with extremely high PFAS concentrations detected in Bristol wastewater treatment plant sludge among the highest found in the U.S.
+Source: Land application of Class B sewage sludge (biosolids) from wastewater treatment plants across Tennessee, with Bristol wastewater treatment plant sludge found to contain some of the highest PFAS concentrations recorded in the United States

 Please read – our information